Rajpratik71/linux-manPages/rhythmbox.md

        rhythmbox [option...]

 DESCRIPTION
        rhythmbox  is  a very easy to use music playing and management program which supports a wide range of audio formats (including mp3 and ogg).
-       Originally  inspired  by Apple's iTunes, the current version also sup‐ ports Internet Radio and Last.fm integration, iPod syncing and generic portable  audio  player support.
-Audio CD playback, ripping and encod‐ ing, music sharing, and Podcasts.
+Originally inspired by Apple's iTunes, the current version also supports Internet Radio and Last.fm integration, iPod syncing and generic portable audio player support.
+Audio CD playback, ripping and encoding, music sharing, and Podcasts.

        For performance reasons, the remote control abilities have been moved from the rhythmbox binary to a separate program.
 See rhythmbox-client and the corresponding man page for documentation.

 OPTIONS
        -d, --debug